ehsan-farzadnia/FD_quality_check/README.md

-# FD_quality_check
+# FD Quality Check

-This script is for Framewise Displacement quality check of fMRI data.
-After realignment, software (SPM or FSL) produces a text file containing motion parameters.
-This file is further used to check whether fMRI data is realigned well.
-From the results of FD check, we can make a decision for despiking process.
-After despiking, the data is going to be realigned once more and new motion parameters are generated.
-We uesd these two text files for a FD checking.
-The output of this script is a plot demonstrating the signal before and after despiking.
+This script checks the quality of preprocessing of fMRI images based on Framewise Displacement (FD).
+After realignment, software (SPM or FSL) produces a text file containing motion parameters, which are used to check whether the fMRI data are realigned correctly without any spikes.
+From the results of FD checking, we can decide whether to despike our signal.
+After despiking, the data is realigned once more and a new motion parameters file is generated.
+We use these old and new files for an FD check.
+The output of this script is a plot demonstrating the signal quality before and after despiking.

 Command:
 -